Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 After you connect with each person on social media, start sharing and commenting on their posts.
 As the psychological theory known as the mere exposure effect shows, it’s important to repeatedly expose people to you and the value you bring in order to increase the chances that they’ll grow to like you.

 Just be careful not to oversell too soon.
 You’ll get better results in the long run if you if focus on building relationships and adding value to conversations.
 The time to sell will come later.

 Remember, the cannabis industry is just like other industries when it comes to business networking.
 Understand the industry, learn the challenges cannabis professionals face, and present yourself as a helpful resource.
 In time, you’ll build relationships through networking that turn into lucrative career and business opportunities.

-To find cannabis license holders for networking, subscribe to the Cannabiz Media License Database.
-Schedule a demo to see how it can help you connect with cannabis industry professionals and reach your goals.
+To connect with cannabis and hemp license holders, subscribe to the Cannabiz Media License Database.
+Schedule a demo to see how it can help you network and reach your goals.

 Originally published 6/18/19.
 Updated 2/4/22.